ironsheep/P2-vscode-extensions/TASKS-User-win.md

 On windows the search path for programs is maintained by the **Windows Settings App.**  Open Window Settings and search for "environment" and you should see two choices: "**Edit the system environement variables**" and "**Edit enviroment variables for your account**".
 If you want the tools to work for all users on this Windows machine then adjust the PATH values by editing the system environment variables.
 If, instead, you only need the tools to work for your account then edit the enviroment variables for your account.

-You will do this for each of FlexProp and PNut (which ever ones you use.)
+You will do this for each of FlexProp and PNut (which ever ones you use, either or both.)

-If you are using FlexProp, in addition to modifying the PATH variable, you will also need to add a new Environment Variable which points to the FlexProp install folder.
+If you are using FlexProp and/or PNut, in addition to modifying the PATH variable, you will also need to add a new Environment Variable which points to the FlexProp and PNut install folders.

-In the same section you modified for path (system environment or your account environment) using [New...] add a new environment variable `FlexPropPath` which you will set to your install folder using the [Browse Directory...] button after pressing [New...] and typing in the `FlexPropPath` name.
+In the same section you modified for path (system environment or your account environment) using [New...] add a new environment variable `FlexPropPath` (and/or `PNutPath`) which you will set to your install folder using the [Browse Directory...] button after pressing [New...] and typing in the `FlexPropPath` (or `PNutPath`) name.
 The tasks we define will use this environment variable to locate the binary file it needs when downloading to FLASH.

+If you are setting up do the same for PNut if you are using PNut.

 **NOTE** *the above is referring to **Windows 10** settings names.
 On earlier versions of Windows the concept is the same.
 Locate the environment values and make the appropriate changes.*